yaokai-liu/xParse/README.md

 **Feature 1:**
-When creating a group, there will create a refer for it, and name the refer always is a number, according to the `(`'s orders.
+When creating a group, there will create a refer for it, and name of the refer always is a number, according to the `(`'s orders.

 ### Branch

 **Definition:**
-`Branch`s are those xParse regexps split by `|`, and every part should not include a `|` stands.
+`Branch`s are those xParse regexps split by `|`, and every part should not include a `|` stands directly.
 Those parts are called `Branch`.

 **Feature:**
-Branches in a group share group's inner common environment.
+Branches in a group share the group's inner common environment.

 ### Quantifier